kossiitkgp/docs/docs/community/governance-review-week.md

 - Question 3 (2 mins)
   - Any organization is driven by a strong bonding nature between the members.
   - Is there a communication gap in KOSS?
-Mention evidences if you can recall.
+Mention evidence if you can recall.
   - Think of an idea to overcome it?
   - How will you increase the bonding among the new members and as well as the entire juniors and executives batch?
 ```